telefonicaid/iot-activation/tutorials/Arduino_StarterKit.md

 these consumption modes are really important as they can improve the battery life in IoT devices.

 Now that you know a little more about energy modes.
-You'll see how these are integrated into the communication proccess.
+You'll see how these are integrated into the communication process.
 Out of the box, the device will perform an Attachment stage to connect to the mobile network.
 This step will be performed whenever the device is reconnected to the network, resulting in a process with a very high power consumption.

 Once the Attachment is done and the data is sent, the device will keep waiting for a few seconds depending on the connection technology  (NB-IoT or LTE-M) go through the IDLE stage.
 During the IDLE stage, the device will maintain the connection to the network.
-This connection is maintained by swaping short periods of data exchange with the network with periods of workless.
+This connection is maintained by swapping short periods of data exchange with the network with periods of workless.
 If you review the consumption graph, you can see how during the IDLE stage a series of square pulses appears.

 ![pic](pictures/schematics/LTE_transmision.png)